jakbich/SPOT/rrt/README.md

 This repository is part the submission for the project of the course **Multidisciplinary Project (RO47007)**, in collaboration with  [TNO](https://www.tno.nl/en?gclid=.CjwKCAjw1MajBhAcEiwAagW9MSsTkBs0QeVZAyaxq9Fz1mtmGNJCkYzUVTuIwKk3bHhMCr6WwW6XnhoCvmsQAvD_BwE).

-The package provides the necessary code to build and run the RRT-algorithm that is part of the planning/navigation part of the project.
+The package provides the necessary code to build and run the RRT*-algorithm that is part of the planning/navigation part of the project.

 It contains all necessary files to build one ROS node, namely: